superterrific/dana-byerly/src/notes/html-summer-06-attributes.md

 I knew that you could make an element editable, but never had the occasion to do it, so I never looked it up.
 There's a fun style editor example that might give you some clever ideas for next all your upcoming how-to posts.

+**Update**: Manuel Matuzović has a nice `contenteditable` [example CodePen](https://codepen.io/matuzo/pen/YzaoRLJ) that includes custom data attributes discussed below.
+There's also a [post with more details](https://www.matuzo.at/blog/2022/counting-children/).

 ## Custom attributes

 Go to this [section at Learn HTML](https://web.dev/learn/html/attributes/#custom-attributes).